Alta Farms II

 - Once operational, the project is expected to produce enough power for approximately 60,000 homes.

-- The project is one of the most energetic wind development sites in Illinois.
+- This project is one of the most energetic wind development sites in Illinois.

 - Landowners will be participating and collecting royalty payments from the project.